 However, these voices aren't the only ones inviting us to come.
 Merchants relentlessly persuade us to come to their stores, visit Santa, and spend lots of money.
 Relatives, co-workers, and friends want us to come to "holiday" parties.

 We can't please all these competing voices.
-If we don't make a determined choice to come to the Lord this Advent, then Satan will gladly utilize the hubbub of the worldly December to rob us of precious time each day.
+If we don't make a determined choice to come to the Lord this Advent, Satan will gladly utilize the hubbub of the worldly December to rob us of precious time each day.
 Continually saying "Yes" to the demands of the world means that we by default say "No" to Jesus (see Mt 6:24).
-Saying "Yes" to Jesus means that we will have to consciously say "No" to a number of worldly December events.
+Saying "Yes" to Jesus means that we will have to consciously say "No" to a number of worldly December activities.

 Prayer: Jesus, may You be joyfully amazed (Mt 8:10) by the changes in my lifestyle this Advent.